 - Social and Cultural Studies of Education

 Sociology of Education students take a common core of courses in qualitative and quantitative sociological research methods, sociological theory, and the sociology of education.
-But, students also tailor course selection and thesis research to their chosen topics of interest, taking advantage of the course offerings from across the university.
+Faculty research and core courses primarily focus on US education, often with a focus on urban education, higher education, and US educational equity issues.
+Students also tailor course selection and thesis research to their chosen topics of interest, taking advantage of the course offerings from across the university.
 Flexibility is an important asset of the program.

 The program consists of a total of 40 credits, which full-time students generally complete in three semesters plus a summer or four semesters.